kendarorg/HttpAnsweringMachine/docs/plugins/js.md

 the output, when false all the subsequent filters will be executed
 * priority: the priority of the filter
 * method: the http method (or * for any)

+This filter will intercept all the requests to

+    GET js.test.org/test

+...and run the runFilter function on it.
+Obviously you should follow the instruction on [Https hijacking module](../https.md) to se tup the dns

 <pre>
 {